!Top Bar

 Provide Chew Toys

-Another great dental care step that you may not have thought of involves chew toys.
+Another great tips for dog dental care step that you may not have thought of involves chew toys.
 They’re about much more than just good plain fun—chew toys help to give your dog’s teeth and gums a healthy workout, and they scrape away a lot of the loose plaque on your dog’s outer tooth surfaces.
+This is especially important for puppies who are going through the teething process.
+To learn more about this crucial stage in a puppy’s development, check out our article on Understanding the Puppy Teething Process.
 Ask your vet to recommend a great type of chew toy or dental stick that works for your dog, and provide your pooch with a plentiful selection.

 Feed a Great Diet